Preparing to Study Abroad in Florence this Summer

 StudyAbroad_Summer2020_Florence_Maddie_Anderson_view_from_hike

 Deciding to participate in a study abroad program is a big decision.
 I enrolled in the CEA CAPA Florence program for six weeks in the summer and imagined a trip filled with pasta, wine, and walking around a historic city.
 I am one week into my semester and have come face to face with a few challenges and pleasant surprises.
-Hopefully, sharing my tips and tricks based on my experience could help you too as you prepare for your semester abroad.
+Hopefully, sharing my tips and tricks based on my experience could help you too as you prepare for your semester studying abroad.

 flightMy flight from TPA to ATL after my original flight to JFK was canceled the morning of.